Transfers on Death Print

 Where transfers are made by the UK-domiciled spouse to the non-domiciled spouse, only assets to the value of the nil-rate band, currently £325,000, are exempt in addition to the lifetime allowance.
 Accordingly, subject to any other reliefs, the maximum amount that the non-domiciled spouse could receive is £650,000.

-A potentially far more beneficial relief now allows the non-domiciled spouse to elect to be treated as domiciled in the UK for IHT purposes on the death of the UK-domiciled spouse, but only where that death occurs after 5 April 2013.
-The election is irrevocable whilst the electing individual remains resident in the UK, but will cease to have effect if that individual is resident outside of the UK for not less than 4 full consecutive tax years.
+A potentially far more beneficial relief allows the non-domiciled spouse to elect to be treated as domiciled in the UK for IHT purposes on the death of the UK-domiciled spouse.
+The election is irrevocable whilst the electing individual remains resident in the UK, and until such time as the individual re-establishes their non-domicile status.
+This may only be achieved by the individual leaving the UK until such time as they have not been resident in the UK for up to 6 complete tax years depending upon the amount of time spent in the UK before departure.

 This election is not restricted to transfers on death, but can be used to relieve lifetime transfers where the UK-domiciled spouse dies within 7 years of making the transfer to the non-domiciled spouse.
 As a charge to IHT could only arise on death, the election may only be made after the transferor has died, and there is a 2 year time limit from the date of the death of the UK-domiciled spouse to make the election.